Adam CondraDean of Agape and Teacher

 BFA (dance), University of Alabama

-Valerie Robertson holds a Master’s Degree in Elementary Education from Jones International University and a Bachelor’s Degree in Dance from The University of Alabama.
-She has lived in many places around the world and has had the opportunity to teach Pre-K, Kindergarten, Second, Third, and Fifth grade classes.
+Valerie Powell Robertson holds a Master’s Degree in Elementary Education from Jones International University and a Bachelor’s Degree in Dance from The University of Alabama.
+She has lived in many places around the world and previously has had the opportunity to teach Pre-K, Kindergarten, Second, Third, and Fifth grade classes.
 Additionally, she taught Sixth Grade Language Arts and Seventh and Eighth Grade Performing Arts.
-Mrs. Robertson began dancing at the age of three in Portugal.
+Ms. Powell began dancing at the age of three in Portugal.
 She has had the pleasure of performing lead roles in many ballets and choreographing full length performances.
 She began teaching dance at the age of fifteen and has taught dance for nineteen years.
-She is extremely excited to help teach kindergarten and share her love of dance with the students at Riverwood Classical School this year.
+She is extremely excited to teacher, administer, and share her love of dance with the students at Omnia Classical School.

 B.A.(history, minor in German), University of California Irvine